Introduction to Google News

 There is no clear data on the number of sources used by Google News.
 An article published in The Guardian in 2013 claimed the number of sources globally was around 50.000.
 It’s currently available in 127 countries and 65 languages.

-The main Google News screen in desktop shows you the top stories for the day.
-On the left, you can select a category: Current Country, World, Business, Technology, Entertainment, Sports, Science and Health.
+The main Google News screen on the desktop shows you the Top Stories for the day.
+On the left, you can select a category: Current Country, World, Business, Technology, Entertainment, Sports, Science, and Health.
 In some languages, like Spanish, the Science and Technology categories are merged.

 Under Favourites, you can find the topics, locations and sources you are currently following, as well as saved searches and saved stories.
 The topics, locations and sources you follow will also impact the stories you see in the For You feed.